Fresh pressed pineapple juice. Coconut water. Coconut meat. Is there a more perfect combination for a summer drink?

 This chef-made pineapple coconut juice recipe can be made as a mocktail (no alcohol) or a cocktail (by adding white rum).

 Either way, you’re in for an outrageously refreshing and delicious beverage.

-Click here to skip straight to the fresh fruit juice recipe.
-Read on to learn why we love it, as well as how to open a young coconut in preparation for the recipe.
+Read on to learn why we love this fresh fruit juice, as well as how to open a young coconut in preparation for the recipe.

 Why We Love This Pineapple Coconut Juice Recipe

 If you like sweet, creamy, and refreshing drinks (and who doesn’t), you’re going to love this juice.
 Every sip tastes like you just bit into a ripe pineapple chunk coated in coconut milk.

 Plus, this juice has loads of health benefits.
 It’s got a ton of the immune supporting vitamin C, antioxidants, and anti-inflammatory properties.

 Here is what the creator of this recipe, expert chef Ari Sexner, had to say about it: